Skip to content

 • Conversation history: search past chats across surfaces

-Each external call carries a source_interface tag (claude, chatgpt, perplexity, obsilo, other) so memory and history stay separable per surface.
+Each external call carries a source_interface tag (obsilo, claude-ai, claude-code, chatgpt, perplexity, unknown) so memory and history stay separable per surface.
 See Unified Chat Memory for the cross-surface UX.

 Available tools (four tiers)